-Most of your nights will be spent on guesthouses, monasteries, or small nomad tents.
+Most of your nights will be spent in guesthouses, monasteries, or small nomad tents.
 You will be given simple local foods with not much variety so you will have to take what you can get.
-Taking a sleeping bag and some snacks from the main cities can be beneficial in your trip.
+Taking a sleeping bag and some snacks from the main cities can be beneficial on your trip.

 Permits and Visa

-The permits that you will need can only be applied by travel agencies on behalf of the travelers.
+The permits that you will need can only be applied for by travel agencies on behalf of the travellers.
 TTP (Tibet Travel Permit) is the most important permit which allows you to enter Tibet.
-Likewise, all the travelers must procure a Tibet Group Visa via a travel agency before leaving for Tibet.
+Likewise, all travellers must procure a Tibet Group Visa via a travel agency before leaving for Tibet.

-Since you will be traveling to some of the coldest areas in Tibet, make sure you are wearing warm clothes to protect your body heat.
+Since you will be travelling to some of the coldest areas in Tibet, make sure you are wearing warm clothes to protect your body heat.
 Also, be sure to pack waterproof gear as you can never be too aware of the changing weather in the region.
-It is a must that the travelers remain warm and comfortable during the Kailash Manasarovar trips.
+It is a must that the travellers remain warm and comfortable during the Kailash Manasarovar trips.